-- Describe the evidence-based model or promising practice to be implemented.
-Applicants may use the website provided on the RFA or select a promising practice with which they are familiar, that support families in building protective factors and strengthening families' effective functioning to prevent child abuse and neglect. - Demonstrate how the chosen evidence-based or promising practices are aligned with the Strengthening FamiliesTM Protective Factors Framework. - Collaborate and coordinate with overarching county or community collaborative or advisory groups and services that focus on children and families and child abuse and neglect prevention issues to identify needs, avoid duplication of services and assure sustainability of the services.
+- 2. Demonstrate how the chosen evidencebased or promising practices are aligned with the Strengthening Families[TM] Protective Factors Framework. - 3.
+Collaborate and coordinate with overarching county or community collaborative or advisory groups and services that focus on children and families and child abuse and neglect prevention issues to identify needs, avoid duplication of services and assure sustainability of the services.